niftynei/droidtalks/gradle/gradle_presentation.md

 	- Resolves Dependency Graph

-^ So what happens during a configuraion phase?
+^ So what happens during a configuration phase?
 The project objects are built.  including Resolving the dependency graph (making sure that all the libraries you've said are required aren't circular, and that they're available.)